ptthanh02/VN_NewsCrawler/README.md

 ﻿# VN_NewsCrawler (2023)

-[VietNamNet](https://vietnamnet.vn/) news crawler that extracts article titles and content for various categories.
+[VietNamNet](https://vietnamnet.vn/) news crawler is a Python-based web scraping tool designed to extract articles from [VietNamNet](https://vietnamnet.vn/) and store them in an organized manner.
+This project is intended for educational purposes and demonstrates how to scrape news articles from a website, categorize them, and save the content to separate text files.

 ## Installation